Fox News’ Shep Smith Calls Out Trump On Russia: ‘We Demand To Know The Answer’

 “Russia is fake news.
 Russia — this is fake news put out by the media,” he said at one point.
 Trump said (the entire transcript of the press conference can be read at CNBC) it was likely due to the “people probably from the Obama administration because they are there,” noting that he had his appointee already in place the CIA and would soon have James Comey at the FBI replaced.

-Throughout Trump maintained that he knew nothing of any conversations with the Russians.
+Throughout, Trump maintained that he knew nothing of any conversations with the Russians.
 He did say that if he had known about Mike Flynn’s talks with Russia, he would have allowed it.
 He insisted, however, that he knew nothing of the conversations.
 When asked why he asked for Flynn’s resignation if he would have allowed the dialog with the Russians, Trump said he was fired for lying to Vice president Mike Pence.
-(Pence reportedly found out about Flynn’s actions through the media just days ago.)
+Pence reportedly found out about Flynn’s actions through the media just days ago.

 But Shep Smith was done with all the verbal dancing and Trump’s seeming insistence on warring with reporters, pointing out that the American people deserved answers to the questions about Russia.